IlyaSemenov/node-data-cleaner/README.md

 ### Custom validators are cumbersome

-Custom fields validators are typically not first class citizens, and produce a lot of boilerplate.
+Custom fields validators are typically not first-class citizens, and require a lot of boilerplate.
 For example, in ajv you need to setup a global validation function:

 ```js
 ajv.addKeyword('range', {